Apr 27, 2021

 There is still much to learn.
 For example, doctors still aren’t sure whether the new strains are deadlier.

-“The UK variant is clearly far more transmissible than the variant it's displacing,” Kuritzkes said.
+“The UK variant is clearly far more transmissible than the variant it displaced,” Kuritzkes said.
 “But it is not yet clear whether it is a more virulent variant, that is, whether it's more likely to cause severe disease.”

-A new study on the UK variant actually indicates the opposite – out of 339 hospitalized COVID-19 patients, 36% of those infected with the UK strain became gravely ill or died at a lower rate than patients not infected with the variant.
+A new study on the UK variant actually indicates the opposite.
 “We did not identify an association of the variant with severe disease in this hospitalised cohort,” researchers wrote.

 In addition, it is unclear whether booster shots will be needed to maintain immunization.
-Pfizer-BioNTech began its clinical trial for a third dose of its vaccine in February, and are in the process of developing a new shot specifically aimed at the South African variant.
+Pfizer-BioNTech began its clinical trial for a third dose of its vaccine in February.
 Moderna has developed a similar shot that would be administered as a third dose.
 If needed, boosters could be available by this fall.
 However, both vaccines have shown to be highly effective at least six months after the second dose.
+Currently, the FDA and CDC believe boosters are not necessary for fully vaccinated Americans.

 “We'll only know for sure about future need for vaccines as we continue with surveillance efforts and follow data from trials,” Kuritzkes said.